Quit smoking treatments & alternatives – Pills, gum, devices & more

 E-cigarettes & vapes as an alternative to smoking

-Treatment: This involves the smoker swapping cigarettes for an electronic device which delivers the nicotine in a vapour form.
+Treatment: This involves the smoker swapping cigarettes for an electronic device which delivers the nicotine in a vapor form.
 Nicotine is therefore provided but without the tar or carbon monoxide found in smoking.
 The aim is that over time the smoker moves completely to e-cigarettes and then phases out the e-cigarettes to become free of nicotine or simply carries on using e-cigarettes for the rest of their lives.

 Side Effects: The vaping juice contains many chemicals including nicotine and to date there has not been sufficient research into the long term effects of vaping on the lungs and body.
 However, in recent months there have been studies published that suggest e-cigarettes harm the cardiovascular system13 of healthy young adults; increase risk of myocardial infection14; may impair the cells lining the lungs15; may hamper the lungs’ ability to fend off infections16 and liquids vaporised by e-cigarettes are chemically unstable and form new chemicals that irritate the airways and may have other toxic effects16.
 It’s likely that future research will identify further side-effects over the coming years.